-207. LITERATURE OF THE ELIZABETHAN PERIOD
+- 207. LITERATURE OF THE ELIZABETHAN PERIOD Three hours

 A survey of the poetic literature of the English renaissance, and an intensive study of the poems and plays of Shakespeare.
-Textbook, collateral reading, and reports.

-208. LITERATURE OF THE SEVENTEENTH CENTURY
+Textbook, collateral reading, and reports. - 208.
+LITERATURE OF THE SEVENTEENTH CENTURY

 A survey of the poetry and prose of the century, and an intensive study of the works of John Milton.
-Textbook, collateral reading, and reports.
-Not offered in 1952-53.

-210. LITERATURE OF THE EIGHTEENTH CENTURY
+Textbook, collateral reading, and reports. - 210.
+LITERATURE OF THE EIGHTEENTH CENTURY

 A study of English poetry and prose from Dryden through Burns.
 Emphasis upon the neo-classicists: Dryden, Pope, Addison, Swift, and Johnson, and a study of the beginnings of the romantic outlook in Gray, Thomson, and Cowper.
-Textbook, collateral reading, and reports.

-301. LITERATURE OF THE ROMANTIC PERIOD Three hours Intensive critical analysis of the work of Wordsworth, Coleridge, Byron, Keats, and Shelley, and a survey of other English poets writing in the years 1798-1830.
-Textbooks and critical papers.

-302. POETRY OF THE VICTORIAN PERIOD Three hours

-Intensive critical analysis of the work of Tennyson, Browning, and Arnold seen in relation to relevant cultural influences; a survey of the Pre-Raphaelite Movement; and consideration of the principal poems of Swinburne and Meredith.
-Textbook, and brief course paper.

-303. Contemporary English Fiction Three hours
+Textbook, collateral reading, and reports. - 301.
+LITERATURE OF THE ROMANTIC PERIOD Three hours Intensive critical analysis of the work of Wordsworth, Coleridge, Byron, Keats, and Shelley, and a survey of other English poets writing in the years 1798-1830.
+Textbooks and critical papers. - 302.
+POETRY OF THE VICTORIAN PERIOD Three hours Intensive critical analysis of the work of Tennyson, Browning, and Arnold seen in relation to relevant cultural influences; a survey of the Pre-Raphaelite Movement; and consideration of the principal poems of Swinburne and Meredith.
+Textbook, and brief course paper. - 303.
+CONTEMPORARY ENGLISH FICTION Three hours

 A study of English and American fiction, in its continental relations, from 1890 to the present time.
-Collateral reading and reports.
-Not offered in 1952-53.

-304. Contemporary English Poetry Three hours
+Collateral reading and reports. - 304.
+Contemporary English Poetry